brion25/webpack-ionic-pouchdb-seed/README.md

 - Install all the dependencies required by Node: `npm install`
 - CouchDB should be installed, [go to this page](http://pouchdb.com/guides/setup-couchdb.html) to see how to set up CouchDB properly
+- Create a database called: 'todo' on CouchDB

 ## Useful Commands